smcclab/smc-course/_resources/02-tools.md

 You don't _need_ to buy anything to take this course, but if you _want_ to buy something, we understand, computer music gear is _fun!_

-Here's a few things we like that you might like to look at:
+Here are a few things you might like to look at:

-- **Some nice headphones.** You can get _great_ headphones from between
+- Some **nice headphones**.
+You can get _great_ headphones from between
   $50-$150, for a cheaper option we like [Audio Technica](https://www.audio-technica.com/cms/headphones/2d52765b7d84656c/index.html) and for a more expensive option, have a look at [Sony